HugoDemaret/TLDR-Bot/README.md

 # TL;DR (Too Long; Didn't Read) Discord Bot

 TL;DR is a powerful Discord bot that leverages natural language processing to enhance your server experience.
-With TL;DR, you can easily summarize conversations, detect users' moods, create a social graph of your server, and automate moderation tasks.
+With TL;DR, you can easily summarise conversations, detect users' moods, create a social graph of your server, and automate moderation tasks.
 Whether you're looking to streamline discussions or maintain a healthy server environment, TL;DR has got you covered.

 ## Features